rust-lang/rust-by-example/examples/generics/assoc_items/types/input.md

-Associated types moves the internal types locally into the trait to be called *output* types.
+Associated types forms the solution by moving the internal types locally into the trait to be called *output* types.
 This shields future users of the trait from the substantial boilerplate previously required.
 For example:

 ```rust
 // The original trait